This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 Where a dispute board decision is a condition precedent to arbitration

 Most contracts that incorporate dispute boards provide that a dispute requires first to be referred to a dispute board before it proceeds to arbitration.
 Issues can arise where one party obstructs or delays the process for obtaining such a decision or goes straight to arbitration.
-In such circumstances, an arbitration tribunal or court may be called upon to determine whether it can deal with the dispute without a dispute board decision.
+In such circumstances, an arbitration tribunal or court may be called on to determine whether it can deal with the dispute without a dispute board decision.
 The question is whether this is an issue of jurisdiction or admissibility.
-This depends upon the approach taken by the arbitral tribunal.
+This depends on the approach taken by the arbitral tribunal.
 If treated as an issue of jurisdiction, the tribunal should dismiss the case.
-If treated as an issue of admissibility (i.e., procedural), the tribunal may suspend arbitration proceedings until the dispute board has been constituted if not in place and/or until it has issued a decision or recommendation on the dispute.
+If treated as an issue of admissibility (i.e., procedural), the tribunal may suspend arbitration proceedings until the dispute board has been constituted if not in place and (or) until it has issued a decision or recommendation on the dispute.

 When judicial support has been sought, the approach of the courts in some jurisdictions has been to prevent a party from benefiting from its own delay or failure to engage in the contractual dispute mechanisms.
 Thus, the English courts refused to allow a party to avoid following the dispute board provisions in the contract and proceed straight to litigation.
 The litigation was stayed pending a dispute board decision.
 By contrast, in a case where a party deliberately delayed the appointment of a board and then challenged the jurisdiction of an arbitral tribunal, the Swiss federal court upheld the arbitral tribunal’s jurisdiction.